Internal Communication ~ 17 min

 Ask for feedback and input

 The best way to engage teams is to ask them their opinions.
-Putting in place quick and effective tactical surveys is a powerful way not only to collect feedback and new ideas, but also to verify that your messages have been understood and remembered.
+Putting in place quick and effective tactical surveys is a powerful way not only to collect feedback and new ideas, but also to verify that your internal communication messages have been understood and remembered.

 Be adaptable